Say hello to your new favorite veggie burger.

 - Once chilled, heat the cast-iron or metal pan from earlier over medium heat.
 Once hot, add a bit more oil (or water) and the burgers.
 Cook for 4-5 minutes.
 Then carefully flip and cook for 4-5 minutes on the other side.
 Then turn off heat, glaze/brush with a bit more BBQ sauce, and transfer the pan to the oven.
 Bake at 375 F (190C) for 10-15 minutes more.
 The burgers should appear browned.

 - Serve as is or with toppings.
 We enjoyed ours on buns with butter lettuce, shredded red pepper, shredded cabbage, pickles, radish, and more BBQ sauce.
 Store leftovers in the refrigerator for 3-4 days or in the freezer up to 1 month.

 *Prep time does not include cooking and cooling quinoa.

-*Nutrition information is a rough estimate for 1 of 4 burgers calculated with 1 1/2 Tbsp (21 ml) oil and without coconut aminos or toppings.
+*Nutrition information is a rough estimate for 1 burger calculated without optional ingredients.